Cold war (term)

 A cold war is a state of conflict between nations that does not involve direct military action but is pursued primarily through economic and political actions, propaganda, acts of espionage or proxy wars waged by surrogates.
-This term is most commonly used to refer to the American-Soviet Cold War of 1947–1991.
+This term is most commonly used to refer to the American–Soviet Cold War of 1947–1991.
 The surrogates are typically states that are satellites of the conflicting nations, i.e., nations allied to them or under their political influence.
 Opponents in a cold war will often provide economic or military aid, such as weapons, tactical support or military advisors, to lesser nations involved in conflicts with the opposing country.

 Origins of the term

 The expression "cold war" was rarely used before 1945.
 Some writers credit the fourteenth century Spaniard Don Juan Manuel for first using the term (in Spanish) regarding the conflict between Christianity and Islam; however the term employed was "tepid" rather than "cold".
 The word "cold" first appeared in a faulty translation of his work in the 19th century.

 In 1934, the term was used in reference to a faith healer who received medical treatment after being bitten by a snake.
 The newspaper report referred to medical staff's suggestion that faith had played a role in his survival as a "truce in the cold war between science and religion".

 Regarding its contemporary application to a conflict between nation-states, the phrase appears for the first time in English in an anonymous editorial published in The Nation Magazine in March 1938 titled "Hitler's Cold War".
 The phrase was then used sporadically in newspapers throughout the summer of 1939 to describe the nervous tension and spectre of arms-buildup and mass-conscription prevailing on the European continent (above all in Poland) on the eve of World War II.
 It was described as either a "cold war" or a "hot peace" in which armies were amassing in many European countries.
-Graham Hutton, Associate Editor of The Economist used the term in an essay of his that was published in the August 1939 edition of The Atlantic Monthly (today The Atlantic).
-The essay, titled "The Next Peace," elaborated on the notion of cold war perhaps more than any English-language invocation of the term to that point, and garnered a least one sympathetic reaction in a subsequent newspaper column.
+Graham Hutton, Associate Editor of The Economist used the term in his essay titled "The Next Peace" published in the August 1939 edition of The Atlantic Monthly (today The Atlantic).
+It elaborated on the notion of cold war perhaps more than any English-language invocation of the term to that point, and garnered a least one sympathetic reaction in a subsequent newspaper column.
 The Poles claimed that this period involved "provocation by manufactured incidents."
 It was also speculated that cold war tactics by the Germans could weaken Poland's resistance to invasion.